 Chelsea Cole: Totally.

 Bjork Ostrom: For everybody listening, and for you, that’ll be on your reading list for the next month or so.

 Chelsea Cole: Absolutely.

 Bjork Ostrom: So A Duck’s Oven, that makes sense.
 When you started off, you were in college, you kind of talk about that as part of your story with the blog and kind of that period becoming a time where you’re starting to become really interested in cooking, and that becoming an important thing.
 The second thing that I wanted to talk about and that some people will know about in the podcast, other people might not, is this idea of sous vide.
-Can you talk about what what this style of cooking is and when you started to integrate that as kind of one of the the focus areas for your blog.
+Can you talk about what this style of cooking is and when you started to integrate that as kind of one of the focus areas for your blog.

 Chelsea Cole: Yeah, absolutely.
 I kind of started to hear about sous vide cooking a few years ago, I didn’t totally know what it meant.
 And I’d seen the immersion circulators come up on Amazon’s what’s the day in July, it’s Amazon’s deal day in July.

 Bjork Ostrom: Essentially it’s just like another excuse for them to promote stuff and then everybody buys all these things, yeah.